dnschneid/pysmartblinds/README.md

 key is a packet sent to GATT handle `0x001b` (characteristic UUID `00001409-1212-efde-1600-785feabcd123`).

-However, it seems that only the first byte in the key is actually needed, so it doesn't take too long to scan for it, and this library provides a means to do so.
+However, in many cases, it seems that only the first byte in the key is actually needed, so it doesn't take too long to scan for it, and this library provides a means to do so.

 `search.py` in the examples folder wraps this functionality; just run it and see what it returns.

+If `search.py` is unable to determine the key, you may need to use an alternative means (such as bluetooth snooping or ianlevesque/smartblinds-client) to determine the key.